 It was going to be a tough task since he hadn’t responded to her calls in weeks.
 The only clue she had was an envelope of cash with her name on it.
 This alone, showed just how dire his situation was.
 Cassie was no fool, she knew things with his brothers in blue had gone sideways and he was most likely in the wind.
-Now all she had to do was find out where he was but if she failed, the consequences could be fatal.
+Now all she had to do was find out where, but if she failed, the consequences could be fatal.
 It was only a matter of time before they found Amato and she had to beat them to it.
 Alone he was a target, together, they could take these stonzi (assholes) down.

 Heading to the subway station three blocks away, her first stop would be Amato’s apartment.
 As the car doors sealed shut behind her, Cassie made her way to a seat in the back of the train next to an elderly woman with a rolling cart.
 While the train slowly took off from the platform, Cassandra’s stomach began to fall to the floor and nausea started to set in.
 As the train accelerated to 25 miles an hour, she dug her finger nails into the fabric of her seat as a friendly recording announced each stop over the loudspeaker.
 All along the route, the brakes of the train screeched an ungodly pitch as it let off passengers to their allotted destinations.
 Breathing deeply, she held on for dear life as the train seemed to crawl to her destination.